adaster98/kloak-linux-client/README.md

-# Unofficial Kloak Client for Linux
+# Unofficial Kloak Client
-This project is designed to tide linux users over until the release of the official app.
+This project is designed to tide users over until the release of the official app.
 Free and open source, so you can trust it.

 <img width="1637" height="937" alt="image" src="https://github.com/user-attachments/assets/424e7f75-7b70-452e-935a-1b1d527d15fc" />